Skip to main content

 • The median duration of response (DOR) was 10.1 months in the Rybrevant + chemotherapy group, compared to 5.6 months in those receiving chemotherapy alone.

-*It's important to note that the disappearance of all signs of cancer in response to treatment (complete response) does not always mean the cancer has been cured.
+Note: It's important to know that the disappearance of all signs of cancer in response to treatment (complete response) does not always mean the cancer has been cured.

 What side effects can occur with Rybrevant?

-Before you start treatment, discuss side effects with your doctor.
+Before you start treatment, discuss all possible side effects with your doctor.

 Rybrevant may cause serious side effects such as infusion-related reactions, interstitial lung disease / pneumonitis, severe skin reactions, and eye problems.

-Common side effects when Rybrevant is used alone includes rash, muscle and joint pain, infusion reactions, nail infections, shortness of breath, constipation, cough, fatigue, edema, stomatitis (mouth sores), and nausea and vomiting.
+Common side effects when Rybrevant is used alone include rash, muscle and joint pain, infusion reactions, nail infections, shortness of breath, constipation, cough, fatigue, edema, stomatitis (mouth sores), and nausea and vomiting.

-When Rybrevant is given with chemotherapy, common side effects include: rash, nail toxicity, stomatitis (mouth sores), infusion reactions, fatigue, edema, constipation, decreased appetite, nausea, COVID-19, diarrhea, and vomiting.
+When Rybrevant is given with chemotherapy, common side effects include: rash, nail toxicity, stomatitis (mouth sores), infusion reactions, fatigue, edema (fluid build-up), muscle pain, constipation, decreased appetite, nausea, COVID-19, diarrhea, and vomiting.

 Related: Rybrevant side effects (in more detail)